lucasalvessouza/node-express-typescript-boilerplate/README.md

 ## Node + Express + Typescript + Firebase

-This boilerplate is using the DDD design pattern, and we have the following structure:
+This boilerplate is based on clean architecture, and we have the following structure:

 ```
 ├── domain (DEFINITION OF EACH ENTITY)